openforis/sepal-doc/docs/source/cookbook/classification.rst

     32.77189961605467,-11.616264558754402,80
     ...

-On the other hand, if you are not satisfied with the selected data, click on :btn:`<fas fa-chevron-up>` and then on :code:`Clear collected reference data` to remove all collected data from the analysis.
+If you are not satisfied with the selected data, select :btn:`<fas fa-chevron-up>` and then :code:`Clear collected reference data` to remove all collected data from the analysis.

 .. tip::

-    A confirmation pop-up should prevent you from accidentally deleting everything.
+    A confirmation pop-up window should prevent you from accidentally deleting everything.

 Existing training data
 """"""""""""""""""""""

-Instead of collecting all of the data by hand, SEPAL provides numerous ways to include already-existing training data into your analysis.
+Instead of collecting all of the data by hand, SEPAL provides numerous ways to include already existing training data into your analysis.
 The data can be from multiple formats and will be included in the model to improve the quality of the final map.

 .. note::